 Casual viewers of The Karate Kid know that Mr. Miyagi gives Daniel a cool yellow car for his birthday.
 Classic car enthusiasts may recognize this smooth ride as a 1948 Ford Super DeLuxe Club convertible.

-It is widely rumored that Chuck Norris was initially considered for the part of Cobra Kai Sensei John Kreese but turned down the role as he did not want to be associated with a character that represented martial arts in such a cruel and aggressive way.
-According to IMDB.com, Norris has stated that he was never offered this role but likely would have turned it down for these reasons if he had been.
+It is widely rumored that Chuck Norris was initially considered for the part of Cobra Kai Sensei John Kreese, but turned down the role as he did not want to be associated with a character that represented martial arts in such a cruel and aggressive way.
+Norris has stated that he was never offered the part—but likely would have turned it down for these reasons if he had been.
 Likewise, director John Avildsen does not recall Norris being offered the role.

-Although the name of the school attended by Daniel is never mentioned in the film, it is subtly referenced in a scene at his locker, just before he tells Ali about the "agreement" he has made with the Cobra Kai.
+Although the name of Daniel's school is never mentioned in the film, it is subtly referenced in a scene at his locker, just before he tells Ali about the "agreement" he has made with the Cobra Kai.
 A sticker inside the locker door suggests that Daniel attends West Valley High School.

 Daniel and his mother moved to California as a result of her new job with Rocket Computers (“Flight to the future!”).
 The original script reveals why Freddy had “never heard of it” and also sheds some light on why it seems that Mrs. LaRusso might be an employee of the restaurant across from the Cobra Kai dojo.